Standing outside the Church of the Beatitudes reading the Sermon on the Mount overlooking the Sea of Galilee - and then dipping my feet in.

 Tailor Made Holidays to Israel: the Detail

-Nowhere is this spirit of confidence and creativity more obvious than the beachfront bars, boutiques and galleries of the financial capital, Tel Aviv, which was barely a one camel town a century ago.
-The contrast could not be stronger than with the city just 45 minutes up the road, a certain Jerusalem, the ongoing focal point of the competing claims of three of the world's great religions with its multiple millennia long history.
+Nowhere is this spirit of confidence and creativity more obvious than the beachfront bars, boutiques and galleries of Tel Aviv, which was barely a one camel town a century ago.
+And just 45 minutes up the road is a certain Jerusalem, with its multiple millennia long history.

 Away from the famed cities, and despite a population of eight million souls in a relatively small area, there are areas of staggering beauty and remoteness such as the Negev Desert, which remains home to Bedouin settlements, and the freakish phenomenon of the Dead Sea, the lowest point on Earth.